KygekTeam/docs/plugins/pocketmine-mp-4.md

 Plugins listed below are ready to be used for production servers, but like all software, they may contain minor bugs.
 If you happen to find one, please submit an issue in the GitHub repository of the plugin you're facing with.

+### NOTE:

+Please look at the API version in the plugin's `plugin.yml` file to ensure compatibility with newer or older PM4 variants.
+This is **important** to note because as of PM4, they sometimes make API changes in minor version updates.
+Our PM4 plugins API follows the PocketMine-MP API versioning guidelines, which means plugins for older PM4 minor versions (e.g. `4.0.0`) should work in newer versions (e.g. `4.2.0`), but not the other way around.
+We never use patch versions as the API version unless it's necessary, which is rare to come across anyway.
+If we decided to bump the API version to a newer PM4 minor version, compatibility with older minor versions will automatically be lost.
+However, we will try to keep support for older minor versions as long as there's a good reason to still doing it.

 ## PocketMine-MP 4 supported plugins

 For the current progress of making PocketMine-MP 4 version of all existing KygekTeam PocketMine-MP 3 plugins, please visit [this URL](https://github.com/orgs/KygekTeam/projects/1).